🧩 Multimodal VLM¶

 -

-This paper introduces QIVD (Qualcomm Interactive Video Dataset), a face-to-face real-time QA benchmark comprising 2,900 videos with audio and timestamp annotations.
-It reveals that existing VLMs fall far short of human performance in real-time situated understanding (best model 60% vs. humans 87%), with primary bottlenecks in referential disambiguation, response timing judgment, and situated commonsense.
-Fine-tuning on this data can substantially close the gap.
+The authors propose QIVD (Qualcomm Interactive Video Dataset), a face-to-face real-time QA benchmark containing 2,900 videos with audio and timestamp annotations.
+The study reveals that existing VLMs significantly lag behind humans in real-time situated understanding (Best model 60% vs. Human 87%).
+The main bottlenecks are identified as referential disambiguation, timing judgment for responses, and situational common sense, though fine-tuning can significantly narrow this gap.

 - Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts